 Performance is measured by what position your website achieves in the Search Engine Results Pages (also known as SERPs).

-SEO is mainly common sense and following Google’s guidelines to ensure your website is ranked well.
+SEO is mainly common sense and follows Google’s guidelines to ensure your website is ranked well.

 You can find out more about SEO here.